-A disaster has taken place in the ocean.
 Sunflower sea stars (commonly called starfish) are dying off by the millions on the Pacific Coast from Sea Star Wasting Disease.
+This is the largest marine disaster that has ever been recorded.
 This catastrophic event that has decimated many species of starfish and begun to affect other tidepool animals.
-Marine biologists recently discovered a virus that is associated with the disease, but the actual cause of the disease is still a mystery.
-They are alarmed at the enormous mortality rates that are the largest ever been documented.
+Marine biologists have discovered a virus associated with the disease, is linked to increased heating of ocean temperatures.
+The enormous mortality rates have taken on epic proportions beginning in 2013.

 Many sea stars are keystone species in the marine ecosystem, their behavior directly affects other species such as mussels, snails and urchins, and indirectly affects other species such as algae and prawns.
 Mass die-offs of sea stars can cause these other species to disappear in certain areas, and it can also affect some populations of kelp-dwelling fish that humans consume.
 Sea stars eat sea urchins, and without sea stars, urchin populations have exploded in some areas reducing the kelp beds, which provide food and shelter to an enormous variety of sea life.